-Indicator 2.2.1 Additions and deletions to the forest area Indicator Statement(s) 2.2.1(a) - Percentage of gross forest landbase in the DFA converted to non-forest land use through forest management activities.
-Element(s) 2.2 Forest Ecosystem Productivity 4.1 Carbon Uptake and Storage 4.2 Forest Land Conversion Value(s) and Objective(s) Value 2.2: A productive forest ecosystem.
-Objective 2.2: Conserving forest ecosystem productivity by maintaining ecosystem conditions (habitats) that are capable of supporting naturally occurring species.
-Value 4.1 and 4.2: Carbon Uptake and Storage.
-Objective 4.1: Maintain processes that take carbon from the atmosphere and store it in forest ecosystems.
-Objective 4.2: Amount of productive forest land and road in the THLB Description and Background Given the crown forest land ownership and associated forest tenure situation in Canada forest companies generally have little influence over additions to or deletions from the forest area, which generally are a result of government land use objectives.
+Indicator 12 - Percent of gross forest landbase in the DFA converted to non-forest land use through Statement(s) Target forest management activities.
+Less than 3% of the gross forested land base.
+Basis for Target Focused on removal of productive forest land base where forest managers have direct management responsibility.
+Provides an overall DFA performance measure by the licensee, evaluating land base lost within harvest areas as well as that area lost to access those harvest areas.
+Inclusive of forests that are not part of the THLB.
+Variance None Description and Background Given the crown forest land ownership and associated forest tenure situation in Canada forest companies generally have little influence over additions to or deletions from the forest area, which generally are a result of government land use objectives.
 Where companies can have an influence is through their practices, particularly as it pertains to permanent access structures within the DFA.
 A permanent access structure is defined as "a structure, including roads, bridges, landings, gravel pits or other similar structures that provides access for timber harvesting".
 The amount of area permanently lost to permanent access structures varies depending on the harvest system, season of harvest, topography and road building standards.
 Unless rehabilitated, these access structures occupy otherwise productive land suitable for forest establishment resulting in reductions to the gross forest area over time and productive area suitable for the growth of trees.
 The target for this indicator is focused on those activities where forest companies have direct control (i.e. excludes other permanent losses resulting from other industries sharing the overall forest estate).
 Actual reporting against the specified targets is anticipated to increase over time until timber harvesting land base is fully roaded.
 As such a periodic review of the associated targets will be necessary over time.
-In the interim, until government has finalized assumptions for carbon budget modeling, Canfor's carbon strategy will be: To maintain some old growth on the land base for carbon storage, To ensure prompt reforestation for carbon uptake, and To minimize permanent access structures in order to maintain forest productivity for carbon uptake.
+In the interim, until government has finalized assumptions for carbon budget modeling, Canfor's carbon strategy will be: To maintain some old growth on the land base for carbon storage, To minimize permanent access structures in order to maintain forest productivity for carbon uptake.
 Canfor will continue to report on the target within this indicator (percent of gross forested land base in the DFA converted to non-forest land use through forest management activities) as well as related indicators and targets for regeneration delay and retention of old forest.
-Collectively, these indicator statements and targets demonstrate commitment to positively influence carbon balance within the management unit.
-Canfor will continue to monitor developments in carbon sequestration modeling both at the provincial and regional level and will utilize this information within the SFM Plan.
-At the very least, Canfor will rely upon forest carbon analysis conducted in conjunction with the next Timber Supply Review.
+Collectively, these indicator statements